-Pottering around wooden market stalls, picking up Christmas decorations while listening to carol singing, a Christmas market break is a great way to kick off the festive season.
-But which one to choose?
+Pottering around wooden market stalls, picking up Christmas decorations while listening to carol singing, visiting Christmas markets is a great way to kick off the festive season.
+But which one should I choose?

 Watch your dates!
 Although some markets are open from mid November, the majority do not not open until the last weekend of November.
 There is not much point booking Prague for the 22nd of November if the market doesn’t open until the 29th!
 All of my personal favourites are chosen with accessibility in mind so all offer direct flights from Ireland.
 Check out my list of Europe’s top 10 Christmas markets and get planning…

-Cologne has been one of the most popular Christmas market destinations for many years.
+Cologne has been one of the most popular destinations for Christmas markets for many years now.
 Many choose to visit the large market near the Cathedral which offers live music and an ice skating rink.
 There are however, several other markets here including a specific LGBT Christmas Avenue market which has a great party atmosphere and lots of stage events.
-All are open from the 23rd of November to the 23rd of December.
+All are open from the 26th of November to the 23rd of December.

 Like many other cities Budapest offers several markets.
-The most popular one is in Vörösmarty Square.
+The most popular Christmas market is in Vörösmarty Square.
 Gerbeaud House is transformed into a giant Advent Calendar and each day a new window opens at 5pm.
 There are many street performances and Santa Claus programs and lots of places to chill out and watch them.
 At night time visit the market at St Stephen’s Basilica, the whole area is lit up like something from a Disney movie.
-Both are very close to each other and are open from the 27th of November to the 2nd of January.
+Both are very close to each other and are open from the 9th of November to the 1st of January.

 Prague is the picture postcard of Christmas markets.
 With the old town square, Charles bridge and its famous castle all magically lit up, it is a stunning sight to see.
 Both the old town square and Wenceslas Square are transformed with market stalls offering local decorations, traditional hearty food and of course plenty of mulled wine.
 You can enjoy the school choirs performing in traditional costumes or better still go to a classical concert.
 Housed in ancient churches and grand concert halls around the city, it will round off your weekend break in style.
-Markets are open from 26th of November to the 1st January.
+Markets are open from 1st of December to the 6th of January.

 Another market that dates back many years is Barcelona’s Fira de Santa Llucia market.
-Dating from 1786 this once traditional market now has over 300 stalls selling everything from Christmas trees to spanish tapas.
-From the 28th of November to the 23rd of December you can buy handcrafted Christmas decorations and enjoy plenty of festive cheer.
+Dating from 1786 this once traditional market now has over 300 stalls selling everything from Christmas trees to Spanish tapas.
+From the 23th of November to the 22nd of December you can buy handcrafted Christmas decorations and enjoy plenty of festive cheer.
 There are elaborate crib displays and plenty of live entertainment for the whole family.

 Please note that all dates are correct at time of issue but may change.